TabularEditor/TabularEditorDocs/common/Datasets/dataset-types.md

 ## Unsupported datasets
 The following datasets types are unsupported, as they don't support XMLA write operations.

-- Datasets based on a live connection to an Azure Analysis Services or SQL Server Analysis Services model.
+- Reports based on a live connection to an Azure Analysis Services or SQL Server Analysis Services model.
-- Datasets based on a live connection to a Power BI dataset in another workspace.
-Please refer to [Intro to datasets across workspaces](../connect-data/service-datasets-across-workspaces.md).
+- Reports based on a live connection to a Power BI dataset.
 - Datasets with Push data.
 - Datasets stored in Power BI My Workspace.
 - Direct Lake Default Datasets